Gamera vs. Gyaos: Home media

 In 1987, the Axis dub was released on VHS and television as Gamera vs. Gaos by Sandy Frank.
 In 2004, Image Entertainment bundled Pan and scan versions of the AIP–TV versions of Gamera vs. Gyaos and The Magic Serpent on DVD.
 In September 2010, Shout!
 Factory bundled the Japanese version, the Axis English dub, and the AIP–TV version on DVD, along with Gamera vs. Viras.
 In 2011, Shout!
 Factory included the Mystery Science Theater 3000 episode featuring the Sandy Frank version of the film on the MST3K vs. Gamera DVD collection.

 In 2014, Mill Creek Entertainment bundled the Japanese version with other Gamera titles on Blu-ray and DVD.
 In 2020, the Japanese version, the Axis English dub, and the AIP-TV version were included in the Gamera: The Complete Collection Blu-ray box set released by Arrow Video, which included all 12 films in the franchise.

-In August 2025, Kadokawa Corporation announced that the film, along with Gamera, the Giant Monster and Gamera vs. Barugon, will be released on 4K UHD Blu-ray in Japan on November 21, 2025.
-The new 4K remasters are to be supervised by Shinji Higuchi (special effects director of the Heisei Gamera trilogy) and veteran color timing technician Ogura Shunichi.
+The film was released on 4K UHD Blu-ray in Japan on November 21, 2025, along with Gamera, the Giant Monster and Gamera vs. Barugon.
+The new 4K remasters were supervised by Shinji Higuchi (special effects director of the Heisei Gamera trilogy) and veteran color timing technician Ogura Shunichi.